 Source: NOAA NWS National Hurricane Center

-Regardless of development, it’ll bring showers and gusty winds to portions of the Leeward Islands, Virgin Islands, Puerto Rico, and the eastern Caribbean Sea during the weekend.
-The wave is expected to be in the western Caribbean Sea by the middle of next week, where conditions could become more conducive for development.
+Regardless of development, this system will likely bring showers and gusty winds to portions of the Leeward Islands, Virgin Islands, Puerto Rico, and the eastern Caribbean Sea beginning later today.
+The disturbance is expected to be in the western Caribbean Sea by the middle of next week, where conditions could become more conducive or development.

-Although this system does not have a well-defined circulation at this time, some development is still possible during the next day or two before the disturbance encounters a less favorable environment over the central tropical Atlantic early next week.
+However, there is still a chance for some development during the next day or two before the disturbance encounters a less favorable environment over the central tropical Atlantic.

-Get the latest on the tropics anytime by visiting the NHC website at www.hurricanes.gov
+Get the latest on the tropics by visiting the NHC website at www.hurricanes.gov